bogosorter/Musicly/docs/developer/dev.md

 ## Next steps

 These are a couple things that I'm planning to add to the app later on:

-- Allow to set custom CSS in the settings.

 - Queue management (for now, you can only see which tracks are going to play next).